shashivj/snykscanning/README.md

 - Example content follows.
 --->

-The **snyk-action** action greets a person by name with a hello message.
+The **AWSCodeBuildAction** action greets a person by name with a hello message.

 ## Basic example